What is Meningitis?

 - Kidney damage

-Teens and young adults are at the highest risk, but keep in mind that anyone can get meningitis, even people who are usually healthy, such as athletes or college students.1,4,5
+Teens and young adults are at increased risk.
+But anyone can get meningitis, even people who are usually healthy, such as athletes or college students.1,3

 Is Meningitis Contagious?

-Lifestyle can also play a part.
-Things like staying out late and irregular sleeping habits can make teens feel run down and may also put them at greater risk for meningitis by weakening their immune system.4,12,13
+Lifestyle may also play a part.
+For example, staying out late and irregular sleeping habits can make teens feel run down and might also put them at greater risk for meningitis by weakening their immune system.13

 What Can I Do?

-Get vaccinated.
-Because you can’t watch your teen every minute of every day, your best option is to talk to your child’s school nurse or other health care provider about the importance of vaccination.14
+Get your teen vaccinated.
+Because you can’t watch your teen every minute of every day, your best option is to talk to your child’s school nurse or other health care provider about the importance of vaccination.

-If you ever suspect that your child has meningitis, go to the emergency room right away, where he or she can be evaluated and receive prompt medical care.4,7
+If you ever suspect that your child has meningitis, go to the emergency room right away, where he or she can be evaluated and receive prompt medical care.1,14,15

 Next: Meningitis Symptoms